5 energy suppliers offer free or cheap electricity – all the deals and who’s eligible

 Five UK energy suppliers have recently introduced promotions offering free or discounted electricity during specific periods.

-With the average gas and electric bill per UK household now at £1,938 per year, families will be eager to save where they can.
+With the average gas and electric bill per UK household now at ~£1,800 per year as of Q1 2026, families will be eager to save where they can.

-And looking at just the average cost of electricity in the UK, families are spending about £82 per month or £980 a year on electricity.
+And looking at just the average cost of electricity in the UK, families are spending about £84 per month or £1,003 a year on electricity.
+While prices have stabilized compared to the peaks of previous years, the slight 0.2% rise in the cap this January means that finding ways to 'beat the cap' remains a priority for many.

 Here's an overview of some current deals: